imarinfr/opi-all/README.md

 the protocol) are defined by `@Parameter` and `@ReturnMsg` annotations on each of the 5 methods in the machine's subclass of `OpiMachine`.

-### jovp
+### JOVP

-This executable package implements the Jovp Machine that in turn calls the
+This executable package implements the JOVP Machine that in turn calls the
 <a href = "https://github.com/imarinfr/jovp">JOVP</a> library written by Iv&aacute;n Mar&iacute;n-Franch.
 This library allows display of psychophysical stimuli on display devices.
 This repo implements the left hand box in this JOVP machine diagram.